-Short-sightedness (Myopia) occurs when the light entering the eye focuses before the retina.
+- Short-sightedness (myopia) occurs when the light entering the eye focuses before the retina.
 With myopia distant objects seem blurry and near objects appear in focus.

-Long-sightedness (Hyperopia) occurs when the light entering the eye focuses behind the retina.
+- Long-sightedness (hyperopia) occurs when the light entering the eye focuses behind the retina.
 In this case both close and distant objects seem blurred, although distant vision is usually better.

-Astigmatism occurs when the cornea is unevenly curved and appears more like a rugby ball than a soccer ball.
+- Astigmatism occurs when the cornea is unevenly curved and appears more like a rugby ball than a soccer ball.
 This causes light to focus at multiple points within the eye leading to blurred vision.

 Non-surgical management of these conditions is with prescription glasses or contact lenses.
-During the 1980s an alternative treatment method was developed using the excimer laser.
-The excimer laser uses ultraviolet light to remove precise amounts of corneal tissue without damaging the surrounding eye tissues.
+During the 1980s an alternative treatment method was developed using special lasers to reshape the cornea.
+The two main techniques used in New Zealand are photo-refractive keratectomy (PRK) and laser-assisted in situ keratomileusis (LASIK).

-Photo-refractive keratectomy (PRK)
+Photorefractive keratectomy (PRK)

 Laser assisted in-situ keratomileusis (LASIK)

-- Photophobia (increased light sensitivity) may be experienced for one to three months following PRK and for one to two weeks following LASIK.
+- Photophobia (increased light sensitivity) may be experienced for one to three months following PRK and for one to two weeks following LASIK

-- Increased sensitivity to glare from oncoming car headlights or other bright lights in the evening may be noticed.
+- Increased sensitivity to glare from oncoming car headlights or other bright lights in the evening may be noticed

-- Infection is a possible complication following any surgery but this is very rare after laser eye surgery.
+- Infection is a possible complication following any surgery but this is very rare after laser eye surgery

 - Refraction after surgery can be slow to stabilise.
 It appears to reach stability between six and 24 months after surgery.

-- Long-term complications can also occur.
-These may include:
+Long-term complications can include:

 - Under-correction.
 This problem is less common following LASIK treatment than after PRK treatment.
 It is possible for revision of the surgery to be performed if necessary.
-If under correction persists it may be necessary to wear glasses or contact lenses.
+If under-correction persists it may be necessary to wear glasses or contact lenses

 - Over-correction.
-It is possible for over-correction to occur; making it necessary to wear glasses or contact lenses.
+It is possible for over-correction to occur; making it necessary to wear glasses or contact lenses

 - Mild corneal haze is part of the healing process after PRK but can be more severe on occasions.
-If this occurs it can often be treated with further laser surgery.
+If this occurs it can often be treated with further laser surgery

 - Following LASIK surgery there is the possibility of debris under the corneal flap or problems with the repositioning of the flap.
-If any problems do occur they can usually be effectively treated.
+If any problems do occur, they can usually be effectively treated.